Democratic watchman. (Bellefonte, Pa.) 1855-1940, May 06, 1932, Image 5

 The first quarterly conference was

-held in the local Evangelical church
+neld in the local Evangelical church !

-on Friday evening, at 8 o'clock, in
+on Friday evening, at 8 o'clock, in|

-charge of Dr .Walter J. Dice, dis-
+charge of Dr .Walter J. Dice,

 trict superintendent.

-Miss Esther Schenck, graduate
+Miss Esther

 nurse in the Polyclinic hospital, at